vegawidget/vegawidget/README.md

     of plots, or even to build a general ggplot2-like framework, using this package as a foundation (or inspiration).

+## Features

-## New in vegawidget 0.2
+### New to vegawidget 0.3

-  - vegawidget offers Vega-Lite 3.3.0 and Vega 5.4.0.
+  - vegawidget offers Vega-Lite 4.0.2 and Vega 5.9.0.
 Consequently, this package works only with browsers that support ES6.
 This includes all modern browsers and the 1.2 version of the RStudio IDE.

+### New to vegawidget 0.2

   - When knitting to a non-HTML format, e.g. `github_document`, this package provides a `knit_print()` function that will intercept the